-After you arrive, you will be able to login to your StarRez account and access the combination to open your mailbox.
-You may pick up bulk packages by visiting the Resident Store during the hours posted and showing them the package slip that you will have received in your mailbox.
+After you arrive, you will be able to log in to your StarRez account which contains the combination and instructions on how to open your mailbox.
+You may pick up larger packages at the Mailroom during the hours posted.
+Please bring your photo ID when you pick up packages.

 How do I get from SFO/Oakland airport to I-House?

 BART goes directly from both Oakland and SFO to Downtown Berkeley, where you can take a taxi to International House—about a five-minute drive.
 You may also use a shuttle service, rideshare, or a cab.
 Please visit the SFO or Oakland Airport websites for comprehensive airport transportation information.
 Our Location Page has more information.

 Living at I-House:

 How do I pay my Room and Board fees?
 When are they due?

 There are a variety of ways you can pay your room and board fees.
 Full payment at the beginning of the semester is highly appreciated.
 The preferred payment method is wire transfer or direct deposit.
 You may also pay by ACH, check, or credit card (Visa, MasterCard, Discover, or American Express) online.
 Please note that payments made by credit card will incur additional fees.

 Shared rooms are not coed.
 Each floor is coed with the exception of the female-only 8th floor.

 Are bathrooms and showers shared?
 How many are there?

 Bathrooms and showers are shared, but are separated by gender.
 There are two bathrooms and two shower facilities for each gender on each floor, with the exception of the 8th floor, which is our Women’s Hall.
 This floor has a female bathroom only and one shower facility.